Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 After adding games, the server attempts to find the corresponding game in the RAWG database.
 It looks for games on RAWG with similar titles and release years to establish a match.
 Once a match is found, it becomes the official mapping for that game, and any changes to the mapping must be done manually.

+#### Disabling Integration for a single Game

+To avoid GameVault looking up your game on RAWG and matching it (for example if it's your personal indie game or a game not available on RAWG), you can use the NO-CACHE-Flag `(NC)` in the file path, as explained [here](structure.md#naming-convention-for-games).

 #### RAWG API Key

 To use the RAWG integration feature, users can set up a RAWG API Key by configuring the `RAWG_API_KEY` environment variable.
 The API Key can be obtained from the [RAWG Developer Portal](https://rawg.io/login/?forward=developer).
 The free tier of the API should be sufficient for most users.